hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Copy/Paste`

-Copy and pastes imaged to/from a computers operating system.
+Copy and pastes images to/from a computers operating system.

 Currently, only PNG files are supported and Linux support requires Wayland.